RADESH626/black-noise-nextjs/memory-bank/project_overview.md

 - **Fast Performance:** Quick loading times and smooth interactions to ensure a pleasant user experience.
 - **Secure:** Users' personal and payment information must be handled with the highest security standards.
 - **Clear Communication:** Provide clear feedback to users on their actions (e.g., "Item added to cart," "Order placed successfully").

+## Future Considerations
+- Advanced search and filtering for products.
+- User reviews and ratings.
+- Integration with third-party shipping services.
+- Analytics and reporting.